rubyonjets/jets/docs/_docs/debugging-cloudformation.md

 Underneath the hood, CloudFormation is used to provision AWS resources.
 This is discussed in this [podcast](http://5by5.tv/rubyonrails/253) interview.
 Jets actually creates several CloudFormation stacks.
 It creates a parent stack, and a bunch of nested child stacks.
 Jets manages this all for you.

 So if a [jets deploy](http://rubyonjets.com/reference/jets-deploy/) fails, you likely want to check out the CloudFormation console for errors.
-Particularly, checking the child stack with the error is the most helpful.
+Particularly, usually checking the child stack with the error instead of the parent stack is the most helpful.

 ## Example